DanaAlbarkah/Simple-Face-Detection/README.md

 # Simple-Face-Detection
 This is a simple face detection code using Python for AI starters.

-I am using Windows 10 Pro with PyCharm as my IDE use whatever suits you.
+I am using Windows 10 Pro with PyCharm as my IDE you can use whatever suits you.

 ** First open a new project and prepare to import openCV using the following steps**